webpack/webpack-dev-middleware/README.md

 Type: `Boolean|Function`
 Default: `false`

-If true, the option will instruct the module to write files to the configured location on disk as specified in your `webpack` config file. _Setting `writeToDisk: true` won't change the behavior of the `webpack-dev-middleware`, and bundle files accessed through the browser will still be served from memory._
+If `true`, the option will instruct the module to write files to the configured location on disk as specified in your `webpack` config file. _Setting `writeToDisk: true` won't change the behavior of the `webpack-dev-middleware`, and bundle files accessed through the browser will still be served from memory._